 The Frequently Asked Questions (FAQs) page offers answers to questions about the CAHPS program as well as specific survey instruments.
 You can search the FAQs by topic.

 While the CAHPS program makes a great effort to design surveys that use consumer-friendly language, it inevitably generated a jargon of its own.
-Check out the glossary for an explanation of any unfamiliar terms.
+Check out the CAHPS glossary for an explanation of any unfamiliar terms.

-Call or write us with questions or comments about the CAHPS surveys or the CAHPS Database.
+You can contact CAHPS with questions or comments about the CAHPS surveys or the CAHPS Database.

 Page originally created October 2011